in28minutes/in28minutes.github.io/_posts/2017-12-01-spring-boot-and-jpa-hibernate-with-h2.md

 ---
 layout:     post
-title:   Using Hibernate/JPA with Spring Boot - A Tutorial
+title:   Integrating Hibernate and JPA with Spring Boot
 date:       2017-12-01 12:31:19
-summary:    Learn using Spring Boot Starter JPA to connect Spring Boot to H2 (in memory database) using Hibernate/JPA
+summary:    Learn using Spring Boot Starter JPA to connect Spring Boot to H2 (in memory database) using Hibernate/JPA.
+You will learn the basics of JPA and Hibernate - Entities and Keys.
+We will create a simple repository extending JPARepository and explore different methods it exposes.
 categories: Spring Boot, Hibernate, JPA, Database, Spring Boot Starter JPA
 permalink:  /hibernate-jpa-tutorial-with-spring-boot-starter-jpa
 ---